seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 ## H5: NLMs make language anti-communicative.

 In H4, we considered the possibility that humans and NLMs would a kind of partnership.
-Each person might have their own Personalized Language Model &trade;, which would assist that person in producing language in different contexts.
+Each person might have their own Personalized Language Model&trade;, which would assist that person in producing language in different contexts.

-But to make it even weirder: let's imagine that these Personalized Language Models &trade; don't just help with *production*––they also help with *comprehension*.
+But to make it even weirder: let's imagine that these Personalized Language Models&trade; don't just help with *production*––they also help with *comprehension*.
 So if Bob wants to send a message to Alice, Bob is first assisted with generating this message by his NLM; then Alice's NLM receives that message, and *adjusts* it into a form ideally suited to Alice's idiosyncratic language use.
 The analogy here might be to using Google Translate to mediate communication between speakers of different languages.
 Only in this case, Bob and Alice both speak the "same" language.
-It's just that they never have to encounter different [idiolects](https://en.wikipedia.org/wiki/Idiolect) of that language, because their Personalized Language Model &trade; translates all incoming messages into their own idiolect.
+It's just that they never have to encounter different [idiolects](https://en.wikipedia.org/wiki/Idiolect) of that language, because their Personalized Language Model&trade; translates all incoming messages into their own idiolect.

 This creates a weird incentive for speakers: they no longer have to produce language that's directly comprehensible by other human speakers.
 As long as the other NLMs are able to fluidly translate between idiolects, speakers can just produce whatever linguistic expression is easiest for them to produce, and the NLMs handle the rest.